teo-tsirpanis/Sigourney/README.md

 No MSBuild version is explicitly supported or unsupported, but Sigourney is only tested against the latest one.
 Earlier ones might be supported, or maybe not.

-Sigourney was tested with SDK-style projects only.
+Sigourney is tested with SDK-style projects only.
 Legacy .NET Framework projects (the big, unreadable ones) are not known whether they work or not.

 Like Mono.Cecil, Sigourney's version number will most likely stick in the `0.x.y` range.
 Patch releases will not break code, although they might upgrade libraries.
 Minor releases are more likely to break stuff but such impact will be attempted to be kept at a minimum.